JayeVAJohnson/Portfolio/README.md

 ## About Me

 Insightful computer science self-study student who excels at HTML, CSS, and R, getting acquainted Python and so much more.
-Seeking an entry-level tech role or returnship at a right-fit startup or any-size organization.
+Seeking an entry-level tech role or returnship at a right-fit startup or any-size organization.<br>

-I am in a unique position of having learned the skill sets mentioned below while on the job and having worked on behalf of others (as a transcriptionist and data science project assistant among other roles).
+<br>I am in a unique position of having learned the skill sets mentioned below while on the job and having worked on behalf of others (as a transcriptionist and data science project assistant among other roles).
 Therefore, I have come to realize I need to find more ways to better illsutrate my self-taught technical knowledge more demonstrable.
 This is why there is a delay in my certification process -- I'd simply been learning and applying these skills on the job.

 </p>